-\section{The Elliptic Fibration $f:X_c\rightarrow \mathbb{P}^1$}
+\section{The Elliptic Fibration $f\colon X_c\rightarrow \mathbb{P}^1$}

-From Theorem \ref{dim2} and Proposition \ref{2can}, the Iitaka fibration $f:X_c\rightarrow \mathbb{P}^1$ makes $X_c$ into an elliptic surface.
-Namely, the general fiber of $f$ is an elliptic curve.
+We have shown in Proposition \ref{basepointfree} that the canonical bundle $K_{X_c}$ is basepoint free and in Proposition \ref{dim2} that the Kodaira dimension of $X_c$ is $1$.
+Hence the Iitaka fibration

+given by sending a point $x$ to its evaluation on the basis $B$ of global sections of $K_{X_c}$ has elliptic curve fibers and has image a curve \cite[Theorem 2.1.33]{positivity}).
+Moreover, since $X_c$ has Hodge numbers $h^{1,0}=h^{0,1}=0$, this image curve must have genus $0$.
+Therefore, the surface $X_c$ is an elliptic surface equipped with elliptic fibration $f:X_c\rightarrow \mathbb{P}^1$.
 One may find many of the basic properties of elliptic surfaces in the surveys \cite{miranda} and \cite{elsur}.

-In order to understand the geometry of the elliptic surface $f:X_c\rightarrow \mathbb{P}^1$, it will be necessary to understand the resolutions of the singular points in $(C_g\times C_g)/\langle \psi_g^{-1}\times \psi_g\rangle$.
-To do this, we will make use of established facts about surface cyclic quotient singularities and Hirzebruch-Jung resolutions.
-A brief survey of these can be found in \cite[Section 2.4]{kollar} and a more detailed explanation can be found in \cite{reid}.